akjava/GWTUVExport/README.md

 ###Model size problem
 maybe can not handle too big files.
 ###Edge remaining problem
-this is not complete filled.some edge seems problem.you should extend area by yourself
+when texture is not complete filled(remaining some transparent area).some edge seems problem.you should extend area by yourself

+default THREE.LinearMipMapLinearFilter is really not good at viewing from far.

+use  minFilter = THREE.NearestFilter